To provide our services to you and promote our business, we collect and process certain personal data about you.

 If you would like to exercise any of the above rights, please:

-- let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill).
-This is to allow us to verify your identity and prevent disclosure to unauthorised third parties
+We may ask you to provide us with proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill) where we need to do so to verify your identity and prevent disclosure to unauthorised third parties

-- let us know the details of your request, for example by specifying the personal data you want to access, the information that is incorrect and the information with which it should be replaced.
+It helps us if you let us know specificdetails of your request, for example by specifying the personal data you want to access, the information that is incorrect and the information with which it should be replaced.